Perky0509/Hangman/README.md

 >>>>>>> 46cbe40 (Update README.md)

 ### Installation instructions
-  fklsd
+  No special libraries used, simple python script import random used

 ### Usage instructions
 <<<<<<< HEAD
   To play simply run the function ask_for_input and then you'll be asked to input a letter.
 Good luck!

 ### File structure
   py file
-  imports random
   within master of Hangman repo